Collegiate Rugby Championship: Popularity

 The Collegiate Rugby Championship initially succeeded in drawing media attention.
-NBC recognized that rugby was growing in popularity, participation and interest, and NBC's broadcast of the inaugural 2010 CRC was the first time college rugby had been broadcast live on network TV in the US.
+NBC recognized that rugby was growing in popularity, participation and interest, and NBC's broadcast of the inaugural 2010 CRC was the second time college rugby had been broadcast live on network TV in the US.
+(The first broadcast was on CBS's "Sports Spectacular" program in April 1960 when Stanford and Dartmouth played a match at West Point}.
 The honor of first collegiate try ever scored on broadcast TV belongs to Evan Kaufman of Indiana University.
 NBC Sports Programming President, Jon Miller, described NBC's support of the Collegiate Rugby Championship, "We're hoping to see continued growth in the ratings and the attendance.
 We like the sport a lot, and we've given it a great time period and a real plumb (sic) position on our schedule."

 Tournaments broadcast by NBC posted respectable TV ratings, with the TV audience larger than that of the NCAA lacrosse championships.

 Due in part to the exposure from NBC's broadcasts, the tournament attracted several blue chip corporate sponsors, including Geico, Subway, Toyota and Bud Light.
 The CRC is popular with fans, with over 17,000 fans turning out to watch the 2011 tournament, and over 18,000 fans in attendance at the 2012 tournament.
 This was followed by a twenty-two percent increase in attendance from 2014 to 2015 totaling 24,813 and an even further increase in 2016 to a total attendance of 27,224.
 In September 2014, Penn Mutual life insurance company announced a multi-year title sponsorship of the annual championship, which led to the tournament being renamed to the Penn Mutual Collegiate Rugby Championship.

 The Collegiate Rugby Championship sparked a mini revolution in college rugby, prompting scores of schools to begin offering a rugby sevens program.
 One of the schools that benefited from the publicity generated by the CRC tournament has been the University of Texas.
 Following Texas' participation in the CRC, Texas "raised an additional $10,000 from alumni, landed a new apparel sponsor, and have been contacted by 90 students (including two DBs from the football team) who want to play rugby."
 The CRC has also given a boost of exposure to lesser known schools with strong rugby programs.
 For example, when Life University went undefeated in pool play and reached the semifinals of the June 2–3 2012 CRC, Life University's Wikipedia page was viewed by 9,800 people that weekend.